cruseakshay/Notes/NLP/oracle chatbot mooc/chatbot_note.md

   -Enable your bot to use its intelligence as it interacts with users.
   -Integrate your bot with back end systems so that it can deliver enterprise data to users and execute tasks.
   -Introduce your bot to a potentially vast audience quickly and easily by integrating it with the Facebook Messenger platform.

+## Week 1

+After completing this week's lesson, you should be able to:

+  -Describe how chatbots can connect users to your enterprise data.
+  -Describe the building blocks of Oracle Intelligent Bots, how they enable chatbots to parse the user input, prompt users for more information, and reply to   users.
+  -Use the Bot Builder to:
+    -Create intents
+    -Add training data (utterances)
+    -Define entities